fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 ## Basic Goals
 - ~800--900 words.
 But quality is more important than quantity.
 - Give a brief summary of the author's tone/style, organization, topics covered, and other main features of the book.
-- Apply the readings and our discussions to your analysis of a historic cookbook.
+- Apply the readings and our discussions to your analysis of a historic cookbook based on the questions below.
 We've talked a lot of about attitudes toward ingredients and dishes and cuisines recently.
 How does (or not) your cookbook illustrate the issues we've been discussing?
 - Enjoy looking through a primary source for food history.
 This is meant to be more of a fun way of engaging with historical sources!